zhjpqq/scalenet/README.md

 ```

 ## Train by Pycharm Client
-Find the following lines in 'run_main.py', and remove the comments on these lines:
+Find the following lines in 'run_main.py', and remove the comments on these lines.
+Then run this file in Pycharm.
 ```
 args.arch_name = 'scalenet'
 args.arch_list = ['net1']